krishauser/GlobalRedundancyResolution/README.md

 The main file structure is as follows

 - grr/: The main Python module
-  - ikdb/: The IK Database package, used primarily just for defining rich IK problems.
+  - ikdb/: A link to the IK Database package, used primarily just for defining rich IK problems.
   - utils/: Various utilities.
   - graph.py: Defines the main RedundancyResolutionGraph data structure containing and querying a redundancy resolution.
   - solver.py: The redundancy resolution solver.